Ballina, New South Wales: History

-The European establishment of Ballina begun in the 1840s on the northern shore of the Richmond River, 20 kilometres south of Cape Byron, Australia's most easterly point.
+The European establishment of Ballina began in the 1840s on the northern shore of the Richmond River, 20 kilometres south of Cape Byron, Australia's most easterly point.
 HMS Rainbow, commanded by Capt.
 Henry Rous, first sailed into the Richmond River in 1828, followed by overland settlers from the Clarence River.
 In 1842, more settlers arrived on a ship called Sally, forming a settlement at what is now East Ballina on Shaws Bay.

 A lighthouse, Richmond River Light, was first constructed in Ballina in 1866, which served as a significant port in the region.
 The temporary lighthouse was replaced with the current one, designed by James Barnet, in 1879, and first lit in 1880.
 It is still active.
 A branch railway line connected Ballina with the Murwillumbah railway line railway at Booyong.
 The line was opened on 24 August 1930 and closed on 12 January 1949.

 Landfalls

 Ballina has a number of famous "landfalls" associated with it.
 In 1928, Charles Kingsford Smith's plane, the Southern Cross, crossed the coast over Ballina after its epic journey across the Pacific Ocean.
 Ballina had a festival associated with the event during the 1970s and 1980s, and a school in East Ballina bears the name "Southern Cross".

 In 1973, the Las Balsas rafts were towed into Ballina by fishing trawlers after their journey from Ecuador.
 One of the rafts is preserved at the Ballina Naval & Maritime Museum.
 They had planned to arrive in Mooloolaba in Queensland, but currents forced them off their course.
 Their journey was almost twice as long as the Kon-Tiki expeditions of 1947 and proved that people could have travelled across the Pacific in ancient times.